AdobeDocs/commerce-admin.en/help/systems/data-transfer-tax-rates.md

    For example, the tax rate data for California also includes:

    - `TaxRegionName`
    - `CombinedRate`
    - `StateRate`
    - `CountyRate`
    - `CityRate`
    - `SpecialRate`

    If you need to import additional [tax zones and rates](../stores-purchase/tax-zones-rates.md), you must first define them from the Admin of your store and update the [tax rules](../stores-purchase/tax-rules.md) as needed.
-Then, export the data and open the file in OpenOffice Calc, so it can be used for reference.
+Then, export the data and open the file in a text editor so it can be used for reference.
 However, to keep this example simple, we import only the standard tax rate columns.

-## Step 2: Prepare the Import Data
+## Step 2: Prepare the import data

 You have two spreadsheets open, side by side.
 One contains the Commerce export file structure, and the other contains the new tax rate data that you want to import.